adilahmed31/cs537-Discussion-su22/week-1/README.md

 - blah requires blah.o, so make searches for the blah.o target
 - blah.o requires blah.c, so make searches for the blah.c target
 - blah.c has no dependencies, so the echo command is run
-- The cc -c command is then run, because all of the blah.o dependencies are finished
+- The gcc -c command is then run, because all of the blah.o dependencies are finished
-- The top cc command is run, because all the blah dependencies are finished
+- The top gcc command is run, because all the blah dependencies are finished
 - That's it: blah is a compiled c program